commercetools/commercetools-sync-java/docs/usage/STATE_SYNC.md

 // instantiating a State sync
    final StateSync stateSync = new StateSync(stateSyncOptions);

-// execute the sync on your list of Statedraft final CompletionStage<StateSyncStatistics> stateSyncStatisticsStage = stateSync.sync(StateDrafts);
+// execute the sync on your list of StateDraft final CompletionStage<StateSyncStatistics> stateSyncStatisticsStage = stateSync.sync(stateDrafts);
 ````
 The result of the completing the `StateSyncStatistics` in the previous code snippet contains a `StateSyncStatistics`
 which contains all the stats of the sync process; which includes a report message, the total number of updated, created,